mprovost/NFStash/md/nfsping.md

     - [Etsy's StatsD](https://github.com/etsy/statsd) compatible (`-E`)
 - [Hash-Cast](#hash-cast) avoidance

-NFSping attempts to ping each target regularly - that is, the delay between pings should be constant, like a metronome.
-By default it will send a ping to each target every second.
-This can be changed with the `-p` option (in milliseconds).
-Instead of sleeping for one second in between pings, the program will pause for the poll time (one second by default) minus the time it took for all of the current responses to come in.
-This keeps each poll on a regular schedule, which helps when sending data to monitoring systems that expect updates on a regular basis.
-If the responses take longer than the poll time, it will not pause at all and will continue with the next round of pings.
+NFSping sends pings to each target regularly at a specific frequency, once per second by default.
+This can be changed with the `-H` option to specify a higher frequency (in Hertz), so for example `-H 10` will send 10 pings per second (every 100ms).
+Polling on a fixed frequency allows NFSping to send data to monitoring systems that expect updates on a regular basis.

 NFSping supports versions 2, 3 and 4 of NFS, and the corresponding versions of the other RPC protocols.
 With no arguments it will send NFS version 3 NULL requests using UDP.
 By default it doesn't use the RPC portmapper for NFS pings and connects to port 2049, which is the standard port for NFS.
 Specify the `-T` option to use TCP, `-M` to query the portmapper for the server's NFS port, or `-P` to specify a port number.
 The `-V` option can be used to select another version of the protocol (2 or 4).